 - Behaviors – What are you doing?
 What are your current behaviors?

-- Environment – Where, when and with whom are you displaying your behaviors?
+- Environment – Where, when, and with whom do you displaying your behaviors?

 Changes and factors at each level impact those above and below it to a greater or lesser degree.
 For example, changing your environment may affect the levels above it, but altering a belief you hold will most certainly influence the levels below it.

-To shift a behavior, which is the level we typically target when we resolve to ‘make a change’ in our lives, we often need to become aware of and adjust our underlying beliefs and sense of self, build our capabilities to include new skills, and possibly support the shift by changing our environment.
+To shift a behavior, which is the level we typically target when we resolve to prepare for in our lives, we often need to become aware of and adjust our underlying beliefs and sense of self, build our capabilities to include new skills, and possibly support the shift by changing our environment.

-- Capabilities – how will you gain the skills you need to become a massage therapist?
+- Capabilities – How will you gain the skills you need to become a massage therapist?
 What training will you need?
 What soft skills will you need that you don’t currently have (i.e. communication, making people feel at ease)?
-Are you willing to do what it takes to obtain these new capabilities?

-Take the time to clearly define exactly what it is you want to accomplish with the change in terms of what it will look like, when you want it to happen, how long you want it to take, and a basic outline of how you will accomplish it.
+Take the time to clearly define exactly what it is you want to accomplish as you prepare for change, in terms of what it will look like, when you want it to happen, how long you want it to take, and a basic outline of how you will accomplish it.

 This is particularly important for those who like to jump right in once they’ve made a decision; enthusiasm is wonderful and will serve you well, but you also need a clear path and solid understanding of what it is you want.

-It’s inevitable that with big change comes fear and doubt.
-Even when we know a particular decision is right for us and will benefit us in the long-term, we may feel a pull back to the familiar and comforting behaviors, habits, jobs and situations we are attempting to leave behind.
+It’s inevitable that with big change come fear and doubt.
+Even when we know a particular decision is right for us and will benefit us in the long-term, we may feel pulled back to the familiar and comforting behaviors, habits, jobs, and situations we are attempting to leave behind.

 Make a list of the reasons you want to change.
 What are the deeper desires behind your decision?
 What specific positive outcomes will you experience as a result of your change?
-And finally, what are the negative consequences of NOT changing?
+What are the negative consequences of NOT changing?

 Create a detailed list of your answers to these questions, and post them where you will be able to review them often.
 When doubt creeps in, or when your motivation lags, your list will serve as an encouraging reminder of why you’re doing all this in the first place.

-One, you now have a richly imagined successful future outcome as positive motivation on your journey; and two, from your imagined place of success, you can then ask yourself how you got there, creatively envisioning overcoming any obstacles and challenges from a place of guaranteed achievement.
+Visualizing the end result as you prepare for change is a great way to create a richly imagined successful future outcome as positive motivation on your journey.
+From your imagined place of success, you can then ask yourself how you got there, creatively envisioning overcoming any obstacles and challenges from a place of guaranteed achievement.

 - What possible obstacles or conflicts may arise?